 Any student who engages in bullying may be subject to disciplinary action up to and including expulsion.
-The following consequences will be implemented when an ODR for bullying behavior is made by any OCEAA staff member.
-Staff would also refer to OCEAA's current Charter to ensure those policies and procedures are followed in conjunction with these: Steps may be skipped depending on the severity of the incident.
+The following consequences \\ will be implemented when an ODR for bullying behavior is made by any OCEAA staff member.
+Staff would also refer to OCEAA's current Charter to ensure those policies and procedures are followed in conjunction with these: \\Steps may be skipped depending on the severity of the incident.

-1st Referral 2nd Referral 3rd Referral If persists Investigation to determine if the behavior is bullying or Investigation Investigation Investigation another problem behavior Parental conference with administration Parental conference with administration Parental conference with administration Parental notification 1-3 days in-school suspension (including Suspension notice Suspension/expulsion notice Mediation session with students involved mediation with students) 2-3 days out-of-school suspension 5-day out-of-school Discipline & Intervention suspension/expulsion 1-3 days in-school intervention Behavior Plan (including referral to counseling) Discipline & Intervention Behavior Plan (including recommendation referral to counseling) Perpetrator writes Perpetrator reads literature Perpetrator writes apology apology letter to victim(s) on bullying letter to victim(s) Perpetrator writes apology letter to victim(s) Restitution for any Perpetrator writes apology Restitution for any damages letter to victim(s) damages Restitution for any damages Destitution for only Douiou this dissipling Deview this discipline plan Review this discipline plan Restitution for any Review this discipline Review this discipline plan damages plan Discuss if OCEAA is a match Review this discipline plan for family
+1st Referral 2nd Referral 3rd Referral If persists Investigation to determine if the behavior is bullying or Investigation Investigation Investigation another problem behavior Parental conference with administration Parental conference with administration Parental conference with administration Parental notification 1-3 days in-school suspension (including Suspension notice Suspension/expulsion notice Mediation session with students involved mediation with students) 2-3 days out-of-school suspension E day out of school students involved Discipline & Intervention suspension 5-day out-of-school suspension/expulsion 1-3 days in-school intervention Behavior Plan (including referral to counseling) Discipline & Intervention Behavior Plan (including recommendation 0, referral to counseling) Perpetrator writes Perpetrator reads literature Perpetrator writes apology apology letter to victim(s) on bullying letter to victim(s) Perpetrator writes apology letter to victim(s) Restitution for any Perpetrator writes apology Restitution for any damages letter to victim(s) damages Restitution for any damages Review this discipline plan Restitution for any Review this discipline Review this discipline plan Review this discipline plan damages plan Discuss if OCEAA is a match Review this discipline plan for family